rscarpim/members/README.md

 		      '1');
  ```

- Populating the Table - This is a Regular User.
+ Populating the Table - This is a Regular User.<br/>
- User Name : regularuser.
+ User Name : regularuser.<br/>
- Password : 123456
+ Password : 123456<br/>
  ```
 INSERT INTO tb_users (`u_user_name`,
 		      `u_user_password`,